Columbia River Gorge

-If you haven’t been to Oregon, can you buy diflucan over the counter in the united states you must go and the Columbia River Gorge should especially be at the top of your list!
+If you haven’t been to Oregon, you must go and the Columbia River Gorge should especially be at the top of your list!
 As a Gorge native, I’ve been fortunate to experience the beauty of the Columbia River!
 Imagine Multnomah Falls on the regular, scenic drives home, and field trips to the most beautiful state parks Oregon has to offer.
 Here’s my list of things to not to miss on the beautiful Columbia River!

 1. Multnomah Falls